-Nominations are currently being accepted for two (2) positions on the Board of Directors of the AAO.
-Each term will commence upon election at the AAO’s Annual General Meeting (AGM), to be held on May 15, 2020, in Thunder Bay, Ontario.
+Nominations are currently being accepted for five (5) positions on the Board of Directors of the AAO.
+Each term will commence upon election at the AAO’s Annual General Meeting (AGM), to be held virtually on May 14, 2021, during the AAO 2021 conference.

 Volunteering as a Director on the AAO Board offers an invaluable professional development experience.
 It provides candidates with an opportunity to network with other professionals in the field, develop their leadership skills, and to apply their existing knowledge and skill set to the service of Ontario’s archival community.

 The positions that are currently open for nominations include:

 Vice-President/President Elect: Three-year term (May 2021 – May 2024)

 The Vice-President/President Elect (VP) serves as the deputy to the President, and provides assistance in all aspects of Board planning and policy decision-making.
 Along with the President, the VP may represent the AAO at meetings with the Association's stakeholders and within the broader Canadian archival community.
 Specific duties include:

 Director Without Portfolio: Two-year term (May 2021 – May 2023)

 The Director Without Portfolio position provides assistance in the general governing of the affairs of the Association.
 Specific duties may therefore include:

 Secretary/Treasurer: Two-year term (May 2021 – May 2023)